Recognition of Prior Learning (RPL)

 What is Recognition of Prior Learning?

-If you’ve completed a unit of competency in a particular area, worked in a position that’s enabled you to undertake industry relevant tasks, or simply been trained in-house through your organisation you may be eligible to apply for RPL for a unit of competency, skill set or qualification.
+If you’ve worked in a position that’s enabled you to undertake industry relevant tasks, or simply been trained in-house through your organisation you may be eligible to apply for RPL for a unit of competency, skill set or qualification.

 Although it is not necessarily a quick or simple process, Aveling aims to provide you with a more flexible way of having your abilities, skills and knowledge assessed against the competencies stipulated in nationally recognised units of competency or qualifications.